by Katie Daniel, Development Manager, FamilyFarmed

 Your first opportunity to contribute to the cause involves fueling an inner-office Good Food rivalry:

 - The Birthday Fundraising Faceoff: We decided to have a little fun kickoff event, with a competition between FamilyFarmed CEO Jim Slama and Communications Manager Bob Benenson to see whose birthday can generate the most donations.
 Bob’s birthday is today (Nov.
 14) and Jim’s birthday is Thursday (Nov.
 16); the competition runs through Friday.
 Click here to go to the GiveGab fundraising site and donate to your favorite in the Faceoff.
 Remember to choose your favorite on the last screen of the donation prompts!
+[Note: The Birthday Fundraising Faceoff has concluded, with more than $2,000 raised in four days.
+Many thanks to all who contributed!
+Our Annual Appeal campaign continues with Giving Tuesday.]

 Your contribution will support Good Food Entrepreneurs such as Maya-Camille Broussard of Justice of the Pies — a 2017 graduate of FamilyFarmed’s Good Food Accelerator.
 She graduated in April in the third cohort of our Good Food Accelerator, and has nothing but praise for how the program has helped her build her business.
 “I often tell people it felt like getting an MBA in six months,” she said.
 To read more about Maya, Justice of the Pies and the Good Food Accelerator, please click here.